ibm-cloud-docs/workload-protection/key_features.md

 - Includes Kubernetes Security Posture Management (KSPM) to help you secure Kubernetes clusters or Openshift clusters, and the workloads running within it.

-- Offers alerting on violations, and assist with remediation tasks.
+- Offers alerting on violations, and assists with remediation tasks.

 ## Offers host and image scanning, auditing, and runtime vulnerability management capabilities